susanw1/zscript/RCode.md

 This means that e.g. 20 bytes of fields can be used, either on lots of small fields or a few big ones.
 This can also be divided into discrete chunks, for example on a 32 bit processor, these might be 4 byte units.
 In this case, `B` uses a single unit, and so does `C12345678` , but any larger and two units would be used.
 If the limit is violated, in such a way as to cause an error, a `TOO_BIG` error must be given in response.
-(A receiver could, for instance only check validity of echo commands, before doing a basic copy, removing the limit).
+(A receiver could, for instance, only check validity of echo commands, before doing a basic copy, removing the limit).

 The big field can be in one of two forms: String or Hex.